- Organisational approvals

 How shall I maintain my certified emergency parachute?

-Rigging of emergency parachutes has to be performed in accordance with the approved instructions published by the manufacturer.
+- Rigging of emergency parachutes shall be performed in accordance with the approved instructions published by the manufacturer.
 There might be additional national regulations which might also have to be considered.

 Can I apply for an ETSO authorization for articles with embedded military functions?